librity/ft_dev_diaries/logbooks/logs_en.md

 - Today I will continue the printf, starting with the makefile.

-- My biggest impediment is still the netwhat retry time.
+- My biggest obstacle is still the netwhat retry time.

 # 2021-02-26

 - Yesterday I managed to make a good progress in printf: I already have a structured code that prints strings, chars and ints.
 - Today I will continue the printf.
-- My biggest impediment is still the netwhat retry time.
+- My biggest obstacle is still the netwhat retry time.

 # 2021-02-27